-- It's far less expensive on a cost-per-lead basis especially for blogs and posts. - Business decision makers spend 3x more time reading blogs than emails. - It's much more immediate and therefore more-timely relative to any CTA. - It can be experimented with, measured, changed again and again all instantly.
+- It's far less expensive on a cost-per-lead basis especially for blogs and posts. - Business decision makers spend 3x more time reading blogs than emails. - They spend 10x more time looking a short-reel videos than blogs. - It's much more immediate and therefore more-timely relative to any CTA. - It can be experimented with, measured, changed again and again all instantly.